Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_statistical_inference/README.md

 - where μ is the population Average interaction with learning materials seconds per day.

+### Interpretation:
+- Test Statistic (z): The Z-value is -7.368, which indicates how many standard deviations the sample mean is from the population mean under the null hypothesis.
+- P-value: The p-value is very small (1.807e-13), which is much less than the typical significance level of 0.05.
+This means we reject the null hypothesis.
+- Confidence Interval: The 95% confidence interval for the sample mean is approximately [45.66, 68.63].
+This interval does not include the population mean of 100.

+### Conclusion:
+Given the p-value is significantly smaller than 0.05, we reject the null hypothesis 𝐻0 :𝜇= 100 This suggests that there is strong evidence that the average daily interaction with learning materials is not 100 minutes.

 ## Two Sample Z-Tests
 In this example, we will use a Z-test to identify whether two population means are the same or different.